-The Statement of Functional Expenses classifies expenses according to their nature (payroll, rent, supplies), and function (program services, administrative, and fundraising).

-Functional expenses are allocated between program and supporting services categories based upon a reasonable system that can involve a variety of metrics, such as number of employees or square footage.
+The Statement of Functional Expenses is only required for voluntary health and welfare organizations, however, many organizations find this statement to be useful.
+It classifies expenses according to their nature (payroll, rent, supplies), and function (programs, administration and fundraising).
+Functional expenses are allocated between program and supporting services categories based upon a reasonable system that can involve a variety of metrics, such as FTE or square footage.